calliope-project/ec_modules/docs/development_guide/module.md

 - A `README.md` file.
 Here you describe the module's functionality (see [documentation](#documentation)).
 - A `config/default.yaml` file.
 This contains the module's default configuration.
 It serves only as an example: users will override it using `snakemake`'s [`module` functionality](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#modules).
 - A `resources/` folder.
-All **downloaded data** used by your workflow should be deposited here.
+All **downloaded data** and **user inputted data** used by your workflow should be deposited here.
 - A `results/` folder.
 All **rule outputs** of your workflow should be deposited here.

     ??? info
         There is no real difference between `resources/` and `results/` in terms of `snakemake` functionality.
-        This separation is mostly to enable easier bookkeeping and to help module users differentiate between the data you _downloaded_ and data you have _processed_.
+        This separation is mostly to enable easier bookkeeping and to help module users differentiate between the data your module _needs_ and data you have _processed_.

 - A `workflow/` folder with the following:
     - A `Snakefile`.
 This contains the module's main `snakemake` functionality (see [ensuring modularity](#ensuring-modularity)).